 We were so impressed by them and their service, we booked them for another trip later on in our visit.

-The incredible coastal setting, the beautiful beach, the lush landscape and wonderful, inspirational wildlife opportunties on offer make Playa Junquillal one of the best places to stay in Costa Rica especially for families.
+The incredible coastal setting, beautiful beach, lush landscape and wonderful, inspirational wildlife opportunities make Playa Junquillal one of the best places to stay in Costa Rica, especially for families.

-I will keep my fingers crossed that we can return one day!
+I left a piece of my heart in Playa Junquillal and will keep my fingers crossed that we can return one day in the future.